procoder07/Microsoft-office-2016-19-activaton/README.md

 2]After doing the following, reboot the system.

-3]Open office scrubber and run as administrator full scrub.cmd
+3]Open office scrubber.cmd and run as administrator full scrub.cmd

 4]Restart the system.